Colin Mackenzie: India

 Arriving in India he first met the daughter of Lord Francis Napier, Hester (d.
 1819).
 Hester was married to Samuel Johnston who worked as a civil servant at Madurai (their son Alexander Johnston later became a judge in Sri Lanka, founded the Royal Asiatic Society of Great Britain and Ireland and wrote a memoir on the life of Colin Mackenzie).
 Hester introduced Mackenzie to some Brahmins to obtain information on Hindu mathematical traditions as part of the biographical memoir on John Napier and the history of logarithms.
 The biography project appears to have been subsequently dropped but Colin continued to take an interest in antiquities.

 For the first thirteen years in India, he was busy with military duties.
 He began in Coimbatore and Dindigul around 1783 followed by engineering duties in Madras, Nellore and Guntur and during the campaign against Mysore from 1790 to 1792.
 In 1793 he saw action in the Siege of Pondicherry.
 He was posted as a commanding engineer to Ceylon and returned in 1796.
 He rose in rank starting from a second lieutenant on 16 May 1783, first lieutenant on 6 March 1789; and captain 16 August 1793.
 Major by 1 Jan 1806 rising on to become a colonel on 12 August 1819.
 It was after his return from Ceylon that he was able to follow his interest in antiquities.

 Mysore survey

+In 1799, Mackenzie was part of the British force in the Battle of Seringapatam, where Tipu Sultan, Sultan of Mysore was defeated.
+After the defeat of Tipu, he led the Mysore survey between 1799 and 1810 and one of the aims was to establish the boundaries of the state as well as the territories ceded by the Nizam.
+The survey consisted of interpreters, a team of draftsmen and illustrators who collected material on the natural history, geography, architecture, history, customs, and folk tales of the region.
+There were also some surveyors who had been trained by Michael Topping at the surveying school in Madras.
+Some of these surveyors came from the Madras Orphan Asylum including William Lantwar, John Gould, John Mustie and John Newman.
+Another of Mackenzie's assistant was Benjamin Swain Ward who had trained in England.